 2019 Jamis Renegade Escapade $4199

 The Renegade Escapade shares the same Reynolds 631 tubeset as the Exploit, and also gets a SRAM groupset for 2019.
-This time it’s SRAM Force, except for the cassette which, is from Shimano.
-This allows the wheels to utilise a standard freehub body – saving money up front, and also on replacements.
-The wheels are a huge jump – running Stans Crest S1 Team tubeless rims with Sapim spokes and Neo hubs.
+This time it’s SRAM Force, except for the cassette which is from Shimano.
+Why run a Shimano cassette with a SRAM drivetrain?
+My best guess is that it’s to keep costs in check, and the price competitive.
+It’s no biggie.
+Those big SRAM cassettes are things of beauty, but they’re pricey, and there’s nothing at all wrong with their Shimano equivalents.
+The wheels are a big jump—Stans Crest S1 Team tubeless rims with Sapim spokes and Neo hubs.
 Sounds ace.
-The colour is still an evil-looking stealthy charcoal.
+The colour is still an evil-looking stealthy charcoal (nu-nu-nu-nu-nu-nu-nu-nu-Bat-maaan).

 2019 Jamis Renegade Expert $3999